lmhale99/iprPy/doc/source/calculation/surface_energy_static/theory.rst

 1. Starting with a unit cell system.

-2. Generating a transformed system by rotating the unit cell such that the new system's box vectors correspond to crystallographic directions, and filled in with atoms to remain a perfect bulk cell when the three boundaries are periodic.
+2. Generating a transformed system by rotating the unit cell such that the new system’s box vectors correspond to crystallographic directions, and filled in with atoms to remain a perfect bulk cell when the three boundaries are periodic.